Awongcl/PID_Controlled_PSU/README.md

 ### Approach
 If we are able to use LM2596 or LDO's to step down voltage, why do we need this project?
-For normal LDO, there are 2 issues:
-1. Voltage drop when the load tried to draw more current.
-(Buck)
-2. Not power efficient and not idea when dealing with high voltages.
-(LDO)
+The main reason is limit current limit feature.
+Also, if we use LDO, is not efficient.

-Thus, my approach is using switch mode buck converter.
+Thus, my approach is using switch mode buck converter with feed back current and voltage.<br/>
 BY controlling the duty cycle of a PWM signal, any voltage within our range can be achieved.<br />
 Example 10V input:
 1. 50%dc, Average = 5V